-Policy ME4: Non-employment development within Existing Industrial Estates and Business Parks
+Policy ME4: Non-Employment Development within Existing Industrial Estates and Business Parks

-Development for non-B1, B2 and B8 use classes, including development of an existing non-B1, B2 and B8 established use, within the existing Industrial Estates and Business Parks as shown on the Key Diagram and at Figure 5.8 will only be allowed where it can be demonstrated that proposals meet, where relevant, all of the following criteria:
+Development for non-B1, B2 and B8 use classes, including development of an existing non-B1, B2 and B8 established use, within the existing Industrial Estates and Business Parks as shown on the Key Diagram and at Figure 5.8 will only be supported where it can be demonstrated that proposals meet, where relevant, all of the following criteria or they are development forming part of a scheme for implementation of a strategic allocation of the South Worcestershire Development Plan:

 - 1. The continued use of the premises or site for employment use is no longer commercially viable and that the site or premises has been marketed for at least 12 months for that or any other suitable employment use; - 2.
-They would not limit the range, choice and quality of B1, B2 and B8 employment land available to meet future employment needs; - 3.
+They would not limit the range and quality of B1, B2 and B8 employment land available to meet future employment needs; - 3.
 They would be compatible with existing retained employment uses; - 4.
-They would be considered an ancillary, complementary and supporting uses to the principal B1, B2 and B8 uses within the Industrial Estate or Business Park in which it is located: - 5.
+They would be considered an ancillary, complementary and supporting uses to the principal B1, B2 and B8 uses within the Industrial Estate or Business Park in which it is located; - 5.
 They should be of a scale and design compatible with the character of its surroundings; - 6.
-They should have sufficient parking and service/delivery provision and appropriate vehicular access arrangements; - 7.
+They have safe access and would not result in additional on-street parking or additional on-street servicing; - 7.
 If for a main town centre use, a sequential test and, where appropriate, an impact assessment should demonstrate that the proposals will not have an adversely harmful impact on the vitality and viability of the Town and District Centres and Neighbourhood Parades within the NPA. - 8.
-If related to an existing non-B1, B2 and B8 established use the proposals should be for the same use class as that existing established use; and - 9.
-For major developments (over 1,000sqm in floor space) proposals provide opportunities to travel by non-car modes (bus, cycle and walking) for visitors and employees;
+For major developments (over 1,000sqm in floor space) proposals demonstrate provision for travel by non-car modes (bus, cycle and walking) for visitors and employees;